Related products: MFLI

 |filter bandwidth high||low||X||small||fast|

-An ideal cwEPR measurement needs a cautious tuning of the modulation amplitude and frequency as well as the filter bandwidth and number of averages.
-For this crucial tuning EPR users need instruments that give full control over these parameters and also provide tools to analyze the signals in the time and frequency domain to judge on SNR and spectral resolution.
+An ideal cwEPR measurement needs judicious tuning of the modulation amplitude and frequency as well as of the filter bandwidth and the number of averages.
+For this crucial tuning, EPR users need instruments that provide full control over these parameters while offering tools to analyze signals in the time and frequency domain to judge on the SNR and the spectral resolution.

-- Get quickly up to speed and in full control of your measurements with an easy to use web interface that can be accessed via any browser.
+- You can be in full control of your measurements thanks to a web interface that can be accessed via any browser.

-- Observe and record all relevant time-domain and frequency domain signals conveniently through the the LabOne Plotter and Spectrum-analyzer.
+- Observe and record all relevant time-domain and frequency-domain signals with the LabOne® Plotter and Spectrum Analyzer tools.

-- Simplify your setup and enjoy the high level of integration.
-No additional digitizer card is required to record your measurements.
+- No additional digitizer card is required to record your measurements, so that you can simplify your setup and enjoy the high level of integration.
 The MFLI comes with a fast digital data transfer through USB or 1 GbE connections.

 - The auxiliary outputs of the instrument can be used to sweep the magnetic field or microwave.
-Together with the large number of APIs (LabVIEW, MATLAB, .NET, C and Python) it is easy to integrate the MFLI in existing cwEPR spectrometer setups.
+Together with the large number of available APIs (Python, C, MATLAB®, LabVIEW™ and .NET), it is easy to integrate the MFLI into existing cwEPR spectrometer setups.